a-location-1/tender-buttons/_posts/2024-08-10-Project-Introduction.md

 [^1]: "A Transatlantic Interview--1946." *A Primer for the Gradual Understanding of Gertrude Stein.* Ed.
 Robert Bartlett Haas.
 Black Sparrow Press, 1971.

-[^2]: Detail from Damien Elwes, *Picasso's studio at Bateau Lavoir 1908* (2010).
-Printed in Baiges, Maite Méndez.
+[^2]: Printed in Baiges, Maite Méndez.
 "After Picasso: Reinterpretations and recreations of *Les Demoiselles D'Avignon* in Contemporary Art." *Les Demoiselles d'Avignon and Modernism.* Firenze University Press, 2022.

 [^3]: "A Transatlantic Interview--1946."